Aditya-1301/rag-pipeline/README.md

 pip install -r requirements.txt
 ```

-Open `RAG_Attempt.ipynb` in Jupyter or VS Code and run the cells sequentially.
+Open `pipeline.ipynb` in Jupyter or VS Code and run the cells sequentially.

 ## Features